The Chinese Nail Murders

-The Chinese Nail Murders is a gong'an detective novel written by Robert van Gulik and set in Imperial China (roughly speaking the Tang Dynasty).
+The Chinese Nail Murders is a gong'an detective novel written by Robert van Gulik and set in Imperial China (roughly speaking the Tang dynasty).
 It is a fiction based on the real character of Judge Dee (Ti Jen-chieh or Di Renjie), a magistrate and statesman of the Tang court, who lived roughly 630–700 BC.

 Plot introduction

-Judge Dee, and his four helpers, solve three murders: that of an honored merchant, a master of martial arts, and the wife of a merchant, whose corpse has no head.
+Judge Dee and his four helpers solve the murders of an honored merchant, a master of martial arts, and the wife of a merchant, whose corpse has no head.
 Judge Dee soon comes under pressure from higher-ranking officials to end his investigation.
-Naturally, Judge Dee refuses to give up until he has learned the whole truth.
+Judge Dee refuses to give up until he has learned the whole truth.

 A nail murder was a motif of crime in ancient China.

 The case of the headless corpse was based on an actual 13th-century Chinese murder casebook.